astronomer/docs/learn/airflow-advanced-cluster-policies.md

 :::

 Task Instance policy allows you to alter task instances before the Airflow scheduler queues them.
+You can implement Task Instance policy using the function `task_instance_mutation_hook`.
 This is different from the `task_policy` function, which inspects and mutates tasks “as defined”.
 By contrast, task instance policies inspect and mutate task instances before execution.
+It takes a TaskInstance object, `task_instance`, as a parameter.
+This policy applies not to a task but to the instance of a task that relates to a particular `DagRun`.
+It is only applied to the currently executed run (in other words, instance) of that task.
+The policy is applied to a task instance in an Airflow worker before the task instance is executed, not in the DAG file processor.

 Some example implementations include: